-Original works must be written entirely by the presenter.
+Original Works - Individual (SF 50504) Original Works - Team (SF 50505) Original works must be written entirely by the presenter.
 It may be presented as an individual or a two-person team entry.
-Manuscripts must be sent in advance to the contest.
-Deadline for manuscripts to be to the Extension office is March 28, 2022.
 Presentations may be designed for TV, radio, or online media and must be presented live.
+Youth must provide printed manuscripts to judge.
 The types of entries could include:

 - Prose and Short Stories

-- Poetry
+- Poetry/Spoken Word

 - Broadcast Media Program

 - Theatrical

 - Combined Program: Combine any number of the above elements along with other creative presentation forms